raj-saroj-vst-au4/ubuntu-gpu-cluster/README.md

 grant all on slurm_acct_db.* TO 'slurm'@'localhost' identified by 'hashmi12' with grant option; create database slurm_acct_db;
 exit
-sudo mkdir /etc/slurm-llnl
+sudo touch /etc/slurm/slurmdbd.conf
-sudo nano /etc/slurm-llnl/slurmdbd.conf (Add the below lines shown in green in the file and save)
+sudo nano /etc/slurm/slurmdbd.conf (Add the below lines shown in green in the file and save)

 AuthType=auth/munge
 DbdAddr=localhost